RyuMoro/Malaria_Detection/README.md

 # Malaria_Detection

-This is the final data science project for "Applied Data Science Program" (MIT Professional Education).
+This is the final data science project for the "Applied Data Science Program" (MIT Professional Education).

+The objective was to correctly identify parasitized cell images and uninfected cell images.<br>
+The final model (a fine-tuned model of EfficientNetV2B3) has shown a high accuracy (98%) and a high F1 score (98%).<br>
+Check the notebook for details.